anandjanki/thoughtart/content/courses/add-math/series/binomial-theorem/index.md

 ### Addition

-We started of course with the addition operation, starting with the addition of natural numbers, like 3 and 2.
+We started of course with the addition operation, starting with the addition of natural numbers, like 3 and 2 as shown in the pic[^1] below:

+[^1]: Photo details [here](https://commons.wikimedia.org/wiki/File:Addition01.svg) / CC BY-SA 3.0

 {{< figure src="images/Apple-Addition.png" width="20%" class="figs" title="3 + 2 = 5" >}}